ow2-chameleon/everest/src/site/markdown/hello-everest.md

 }
 ```

-So know after *UPDATE* a zone of a device, when we do a *GET* on th zone we will see :
+So now after *UPDATE* a device's zone, when we do a *GET* on the zone we will see :

 ```json
 {